armory-io/cdaas-examples/README.md

 5. **Connect your cluster:**

     CDaaS uses an agent to execute deployments in your Kubernetes cluster.
 Your cluster's API endpoint does not need to be publicly accessible to use CDaaS.
+Learn more about CDaaS [architecture](https://docs.armory.io/cd-as-a-service/concepts/architecture).

     Run the following command to install an agent in your Kubernetes cluster: